How do I record a deposit that we are holding?

 See more in this help guide article on deferred income.

-- For deposits that are non-refundable and are simply part of the overall total the person/customer needs to pay (e.g. a deposit to secure a booking), there is no need to deal with deposit income any differently to regular income.
+For deposits that are non-refundable and are simply part of the overall total the customer needs to pay (e.g. a down-payment to secure a booking), there is no need to deal with deposit income any differently from regular income.

-If you created a Deferred Income transaction via the adjustments screen when the deposit was received, then once the money is returned the adjustment transaction should now be reversed.
+If you created a Deferred Income transaction via the Adjustments screen when the deposit was received, then once the deposit is returned, the adjustment transaction should now be reversed.
 This is also the case for non-returnable deposits or where a deposit is retained (e.g. to pay for breakages).
 Learn more here about recording adjustments.

 To better understand the Bank Reconciliation module, please view the module overview video here.